-Plasma is the often forgotten component of blood.
-White blood cells, red blood cells,
+Plasma is the often forgotten part of blood.
+White blood cells, red blood cells, and

-and platelets are essential to body function, but plasma also plays a crucial, and
+platelets are important to body function.
+But plasma also plays a key role.
+This fluid

 Facts about plasma

-The primary purpose of plasma is to transport nutrients, hormones, and proteins to
+The main role of plasma is to take nutrients, hormones, and proteins to the parts

-the parts of the body that need it.
-Cells also deposit their waste products into the
+of the body that need it.
+Cells also put their waste products into the plasma.
+The

-plasma.
-The plasma, in turn, helps remove this waste from the body.
-Blood plasma also
+plasma then helps remove this waste from the body.
+Blood plasma also carries all parts

-Plasma is a critical component in the treatment of many serious health problems.
+Plasma is a critical part of the treatment for many serious health problems.
 This

-is why there are frequent blood drives encouraging people to donate blood plasma.
+is why there are blood drives asking people to donate blood plasma.

-Along with water, salt, and enzymes, human plasma also contains important components.
+Along with water, salt, and enzymes, plasma also contains important components.
+These

-These include immunoglobulins (antibodies), clotting factors, and the proteins albumin
+include antibodies, clotting factors, and the proteins albumin and fibrinogen.
+When

-are then used as treatments that can potentially help save the lives of people suffering
+used as treatments that can help save the lives of people suffering from burns, shock,

-The proteins and antibodies in plasma are also used to create therapies for rare chronic
+The proteins and antibodies in plasma are also used in therapies for rare chronic

-can live long and productive lives because of these treatments.
+can live long and productive lives because of the treatments.
 In fact, some health

 organizations call plasma "the gift of life."